hecrj/setup-rust-action/README.md

 ## Problem Matchers

-This action registers the following [problem matchers](https://github.com/actions/toolkit/blob/master/docs/problem-matchers.md) to surface relavant information inline with changeset diffs.
+This action registers the following [problem matchers](https://github.com/actions/toolkit/blob/master/docs/problem-matchers.md) to surface relevant information inline with changeset diffs.

 * `cargo-common` matches common cases of errors and warnings
 * `cargo-test` matches cargo test errors
 * `cargo-fmt` matches rust format errors

-To disable any or all of these you can use the `remove-matcher` directive documented [here](https://github.com/actions/toolkit/blob/master/docs/commands.md#problem-matchers)
+To disable any or all of these you can use the `remove-matcher` directive documented [here](https://github.com/actions/toolkit/blob/master/docs/commands.md#problem-matchers).

 # Contributing / Feedback

 Contributions and feedback are welcome!
 Feel free to open any issues or pull requests.